pschaus/book_lepl1402/source/part3.rst

 The performance of an algorithm, in terms of the number of steps it requires, can significantly vary based on the content of the input.
 In other words, different inputs of the same size may cause the algorithm to take more or fewer steps to arrive at a result.

-A simple example that highlights this behavior is the 'find' method.
+A simple example that highlights this behavior is the 'linearSearch' method.
 This method aims to determine whether a specific target value is present within an array.
 It achieves this by iterating through the array and returning the index of the first occurrence of the target value.
 If the target value isn't present, it returns -1.

+.. _linear_search:

 ..  code-block:: java
-    :caption: The find method
+    :caption: Linear Search algorithm
-    :name: find
+    :name: Linear Search Algortithm

+    /**
+     * This method performs a linear search on an array.
+     *
+     * @param arr The input array.
+     * @param x   The target value to search for in the array.
+     * @return The index of the target value in the array if found, or -1 if the target value is not in the array.
+     */
-    public static int find(int[] array, int target) {
+    public static int linearSearch(int[] arr, int x) {
-        for (int i = 0; i < array.length; i++) {
+        for (int i = 0; i < arr.length; i++) {
-            if (array[i] == target) {
+            if (arr[i] == x) {
                 return i;
             }
         }
-        return -1; // Return -1 if target is not found }
+        return -1;
+    }

-In this case, the number of steps the 'find' method takes to complete is heavily dependent on the position of the target value within the array.
-If the target value is near the beginning of the array, the 'find' method completes quickly.
+In this case, the number of steps the 'linearSearch' method takes to complete is heavily dependent on the position of the target value within the array.
+If the target value is near the beginning of the array, the 'linearSearch' method completes quickly.
 We call this the best-case scenario.

-Conversely, if the target value is at the end of the array or not present at all, the 'find' method must iterate through the entire array, which naturally takes more steps.
+Conversely, if the target value is at the end of the array or not present at all, the method must iterate through the entire array, which naturally takes more steps.
 We call this, the worst-case scenario.

 For certain algorithms, the number of operations required is primarily determined by the input size rather than the input content.